sidney-eliot/3d-artists-handbook/content/organic-and-hard-surface-sculpting-and-modeling.md

 Manually beveling gives the best control of the bevel shape and location, but needs good topology as a base.

 #### 🟠 Blender's Bevel
-Manual bevels in blender are done via `Ctrl + B` for edges or `Ctrl + Shift + B` for vertices and scrolling to adjust segment count, and is very customizable.
+Manual bevels in Blender are done via `Ctrl + B` for edges or `Ctrl + Shift + B` for vertices and scrolling to adjust segment count, and is very customizable.

 ![[Pasted image 20230604225628.png|250]]
 ![[Pasted image 20230604225642.png|250]]